THE EARLY CHILDHOOD PROGRAM

 A place to wonder, create, explore, and discover.

-Serving children 2 to 5 years old, our Early Childhood Program centers around our youngest students, helping them transition into school with a fun and interactive program.
-Our nurturing teaching staff work to support the students grow socially, emotionally and academically.
+Serving children 2 to 5 years old, our Early Childhood Center (ECC) centers around our youngest students, helping them transition into school with a fun and interactive program.
+Our nurturing teaching staff work to support the students to grow socially, emotionally and academically.
 With a campus serving students up to 8th Grade, the Early Childhood Program has access to our entire facility and includes classes in music, foreign languages, STEAM and lots of time in our greenhouse and indoor playground.
 The Early Childhood Program nurtures the development of a strong sense of self-discipline, curiosity, empathy and the foundation for a love of learning.